ndless-nspire/Ndless/README.md

 Ndless v4.2 r2004 for TI-Nspire OS v4.2.0
 =============================================

-Installing Ndless on your calculator makes it possible to assembly programs.
+Installing Ndless on your calculator makes it possible to run assembly programs.

 Ndless combines an executable loader and utilities to open the TI-Nspire to third-party C and assembly development.